Need help with your claim?

 Substantial gainful activity (SGA) refers to income.
 If you earn above a certain amount each month, you will not be considered to be “disabled.”
 The SSA adjusts those amounts each year.
 In 2017, the thresholds are:

 When you apply for disability benefits, Virginia Disability Determination Services (DDS) will decide whether you meet the SSA’s definition of disability.
 A DDS examiner and medical consultant will review your medical records, employment records and other evidence in order to make this decision.
-You can read about the five-step sequential evaluation process here.

 The key difference between Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) benefits concerns work requirements.